-Course Content Textiles Year Term 1 Term 2 Term 13 10 You will be introduced to the world of Textiles by exploring the different fabrics and how they are manufactured.
+Course Content Textiles Year Term 1 Term Term 3 10 You will be introduced to the world of Textiles by exploring the different fabrics and how they are manufactured.
 You will work on designing and making a Hoodie.
 This will involve being creative, developing ideas, mastering the sewing machine, and the use of CADCAM.
 You will build up the key knowledge about Textiles whilst having a hands-on experience of learning.
 During the second term you will work on the design of a Fabric lantern based on your chosen Designer.
-You will design and make the lantern net and cut it out using the laser cutter.
+You will design an make the lantern net and cut it out using the laser cutter.
 You will also design and build a textiles electronic circuit using conductive threads for your lantern.
-You will learn about the core elements of design and technology such as the range of materials open to us, emerging technologies, environmental, social and economic challenges. the course and through Textiles you will prepare for the NEA by practising The contexts for the NEA are published and you can begin your major project in your specialist material area.
+You will learn about the core elements of desig and technology such as the range of materials open to us, emerging technologies, environmental, social and economic challenges. the course and through Textiles you will prepare for the NEA by practising The contexts for the NEA are published and you can begin your major project in your specialist material area.
 This moves into year 11.
 11 final mark.
-The exam board will set which you choose one based on Te a series of contextual challenges from extiles.
-You will be asked to investigate of designs; manufacture the product and You will complete a serie asks, that will include properties on your chosen make the knowledge section conspecification. actical work aterial and the
+The exam board will set which you choose one based on Te ajor project that will count for 50% of your a series of contextual challenges from extiles.
+You will be asked to investigate of designs; manufacture the product and You will complete a serie tasks, that will include probased on your chosen makes core knowledge section of specification. actical work aterial and the